Approximate flight time: 1 hour 15 minutes (total distance 249 miles)

-Getting to the airport is very easy.
-If you’re driving, you’ll find a choice of seven carparks which are all easily accessible from the terminal by foot or via the free shuttle bus.
-Book a carpark space online in advance and save up to 50% off.
+Whether you’re arriving by car, train, bus, or taxi, Birmingham Airport is easy to get to.
+Drivers will find a choice of seven car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
+Book a parking space online in advance and save up to 70%.

-Taxis can drop you right outside the terminal.
-If you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air Rail from the station which takes you to the terminal in just two minutes.
+Taxis can drop you right outside the terminal or, if you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.

 To find out about our other services, head to our terminal facilities page.

 Whether you like to get through the airport as quickly as possible, or you enjoy spending time looking in the shops and having something to eat, check out our ‘Plan your Journey’ articles for the speedy and leisurely traveller.

 Flights from Birmingham Airport travel to Paris Charles de Gaulle Airport (Paris CDG) and usually land in Terminal 2E.
 Getting to Paris city centre from the airport is simple.

 Taxis are easily picked up outside the terminal if you’d prefer a direct route, and the TGV (high speed train) is another popular option.
 You’ll find the TGV located at terminal 2, in the direction of Terminals 2C and 2D.
 If you would prefer to get the bus, all of the airport buses stop at Terminal 2E, including the Disneyland Paris Magical Shuttle.

 Pre-book your transfer with HolidayTaxis and avoid the queues when you arrive.